corbado/flutter-passkeys/packages/corbado_auth_firebase/README.md

 * allow new users to sign up and log in using passkeys
 * allow existing users (that you created with Firebase authentication) to setup a passkey and then log in with it
-* emailOTP codes as fallback mechanism for situations when passkeys can not be used (e.g. when a user logs in to a device where none of his passkeys is available)
+* email OTP codes as fallback mechanism for situations when passkeys can not be used (e.g. when a user logs in to a device where none of his passkeys is available)

 ## Architecture